jacob-church/bazel-import/README.md

 - your TS Bazel target names match the location of your build files
 - you have `buildozer` installed on your system
+- your changes capture a full import (i.e., line adds/deletes instead of single character adds/deletes) // Normal for linting and automatic import management

 ## Extension Settings